Ran Harel, MD

 He is an Advanced Trauma Life support instructor and has trained hundreds of physicians in trauma management.
 During his training, he also has trained Palestinian medical doctors in neurosurgical trauma.
 He has instructed students at the Cleveland Clinic and has contributed to grand rounds seminars.

-Dr. Harel is a lecturer at the Sackler medical school, Tel-Aviv University.
+Prof. Harel is a senior lecturer at the Tel-Aviv University medical school.

 For further reading regarding SPINE RADIOSURGERY press here

 Computation in spinal circuitry: Lessons from behaving primates.
 Behav Brain Res.
 2008 Dec 12;194(2):119-28.

 Spine metastases: Current treatments and future directions.Eur J Cancer.
 2010 Jun 1